jozala/angular-tablist/README.md

 Angular TabList
 ===============

 Angular TabList is an AngularJS module to present multi-level lists in the tabular form.
-In other words it provides the possibility to display a tree in an HTML table.
 If you know jQuery treetable plugin - this module provides similar functionality, but in AngularJS way.